RotaSmart RotaSmart

 Expensive

-Overspend is visible only once the rota is already driving real labour hours.
+Overspend is often noticed only once the rota is already driving real labour hours.

-Forecast and labour target need to meet before publish
+Forecast and labour target need to meet before the rota is shared

 Coverage and cost should be reviewed together